VirgilSecurity/chat-back4app-android/README.md

 ### Step 6: Run the complete end-to-end encrypted demo

-To see the result of running the demo, you'll need to:
+Now to see the result of our fully end-to-end encrypted demo, go through these steps again:
+1. Log out the previous user
-1. Sign up 2 users;
+2. Sign up 2 new users;
-2. Start a conversation between them and send a couple of messages;
+3. Start a conversation between them and send a couple of messages;
-3. Open Back4App “Dashboard” -> “Core” -> “Database Browser” -> "Message".
+4. Open Back4App “Dashboard” -> “Core” -> “Database Browser” -> "Message".

+> Important!
+You have to Log Out the current user and register two new users, after that you can start E2EE chat with those two new users.
+The reason is that your first two users have no Virgil Card’s, so you can not use encrypt\decrypt for them.